 9. Back Office:

 A desk with paperwork pertaining to running the business.
-In a locked desk drawer is the full recipe for the soup, worth 500gp to most, and a larger fortune to some connoisseur.
+In a locked desk drawer is the full recipe for the soup, worth 500gp to most, and a larger fortune to a interested connoisseur.
 Behind a very abstract painting of the demon Gulaxis (you'd really have to be told what you're looking at for it to make sense) is a safe, unlocked by the key in room 3.
 Inside is a Thermos of Warming with four helpings of the famous soup inside.
 Opening it floods the room with a powerful smell that makes most humanoid's mouths water.

 Thermos of Warming : Magical item.
 Metal and with a screw-on-top, the Thermos of Warming keeps anything inside perfectly preserved and warm indefinitely.
 Anyone touching the outside of the thermos cannot feel the heat inside.
 Whatever the temperature was upon entering the thermos is the temperature that it will remain.
 Holds enough for about four servings of soup.